kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: All Objects

-This annotation is used for describing specific behaviour of given object.
+This annotation is used for describing specific behavior of given object.

 ### kubernetes.io/enforce-mountable-secrets {#enforce-mountable-secrets}